 Typographer

-The Typographer provides nearly the same functionality as the Smartypants project from John Gruber, who also started Markdown.
-His idea: Convenient typing options should encourage the use of good typography.
+The Typographer provides a similar functionality as the Smartypants project from John Gruber, who also started Markdown.

 Substitutions